Guidance on COVID-19 Patient Visitation Policies

 - "Accommodations in the policies are needed to ensure that a caregiver is permitted to be with the patient starting with admission and through to the care/treatment process.
 Such policies should permit a caregiver to be present to the greatest extent possible.
 It is further recommended that hospitals have a protocol in place for providing infection control briefings and providing appropriate PPEs to support persons."

 This section lists state policies and guidance that include exceptions for no-visitor policies for disability support persons.
-Policies issued by California, Illinois, Maryland, Massachusetts, New Jersey, New York, Oregon, and Rhode Island are listed in chronological order by date of issuance (most recent first).
+Policies issued by California, Connecticut, Delaware, Illinois, Maryland, Massachusetts, New Jersey, New York, Oregon, Pennsylvania, and Rhode Island are listed in chronological order by date of issuance (most recent first).